grannygoestoheaven/teller/README.md

 ---

 # Teller
+EdTech focused Text-To-Speech project

-🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives, triggering curiosity and the will to explore further.
+🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives, triggering curiosity and the will to explore further and further.

 ## Features